mnaei/PromptPlace/README.md

    - **Commit Changes**: Commits the updated `index.html` directly to the `main` branch.
    - **Comment on Issue**: Posts a comment on the issue containing a link to the commit and a diff of the changes.

-4. **Error Handling & Concurrency**
-   - **Robust Error Handling**: The script handles API errors, commit failures, and other potential issues gracefully.
+4. **Concurrency Control**
-   - **Concurrency Control**: The GitHub Actions workflow leverages concurrency features to prevent race conditions when multiple issues are processed simultaneously.
+   The GitHub Actions workflow leverages the concurrency features to prevent merge conflict.